Germany breaks taboo in effort to get EU through pandemic

 The fund touches on broad issues of European integration and underlines the union’s lack of a central financial authority like those that exist at the national level.
 Germany, which has run a string of budget surpluses in recent years, has long resisted anything that smacks of its taxpayers being on the hook for the spending in less fiscally solid countries such as Italy.

 The EU countries already borrow together in a limited way through their development bank and bailout fund, but that money is for loans, not given as grants.
-The EU already spends money on projects such as transport and infrastructure that help member states integrate their economies through a budget that amounts to about 1% of GDP, leaving the vast bulk of government spending at the national level.
+The EU already spends money on economic development projects in member states through a budget that amounts to about 1% of GDP, leaving the vast bulk of government spending at the national level.

 It is not clear how the northern European opposition would be reconciled, or how the French-German proposals would be incorporated into the recovery plan being developed by the European Union’s executive Commission and due to be sketched out May 27.
-A commission spokesman said Thursday its proposal would include both grants and loans.
+Commission spokesman Eric Mamer said Tuesday that the French-German proposal “goes in the direction we are heading in” but that the commission would not “copy-paste” the proposal onto its own.

 Nonetheless, as the two biggest countries in the EU, Germany and France are regarded as the chief political motor in the EU when they decide to work together.